KI7MT/dotnet-core-examples/README.md

 **Basic, Intermediate, and Advanced .NET Core Application Examples**

 This repository contains examples that you can use to test out [.NET Core](http://dotnet.github.io) with.
-Each section (folder) contains one or more applications that should be and run on any number of operating systems.
+Each section (folder) contains one or more applications that should run on any number of operating systems.
 The repository serves two primary purposes:

 1. A code-snippet store my reference
 2. Code examples for aspiring [dotnet-core](https://github.com/dotnet/core)